 Prepare for the lab in advance so you fully understand the purpose of the experiment and how it relates to the rest of the course.
 Attend all of the scheduled labs, showing up on time and ready to work.
 Complete the lab reports and submit them on time, showing all of your data and calculations and critically evaluating your results.
 Read the introductory pages of the lab manual EVERY QUARTER so that you are well-informed about lab-related policies and safety.
-Your TA is your primary resource for one-on-one help with the lab portion of this course, but the Lab Instructor (see the syllabus for contact information and office hours) is also available to assist you.
+Your TA is your primary resource for one-on-one help with the lab portion of this course, but the Lab Instructor (see the syllabus for contact information) is also available to assist you.

 What is the goal of this experiment?

 Explain how this goal is accomplished.
 What is the general method that you will be using to achieve this goal?
 Do NOT provide information like volumes, masses, or concentrations.
 DO provide the equations for the chemical reactions that are involved.

 How will you process the data that you record in lab?